 Extending the hand of friendship

-After harrowing stories from refugees trying to reach safety in Europe reached our newspapers and televisions were becoming more and more common, Catholics from across England and Wales were among the first to act.
+After harrowing stories from refugees trying to reach safety in Europe reached our newspapers and televisions have become more and more common, Catholics from across England and Wales have been among the first to act.

 Showing great compassion to refugees, CAFOD supporters responded to the crisis by writing messages on Lampedusa Cross cards, which were brimming with feelings of hope, love and kindness.
 Catholic parishes embarked on pilgrimages to stand in solidarity with refugees and to extend a feeling of welcome to them.
 So having the opportunity to deliver a handful of the messages and witness first-hand the impact that they had was a true privilege.

 While at the wellbeing classes held at a refugee drop in centre run by REVIVE, a refugee support service in Salford, I spoke to four men who were rebuilding their lives.
 One of these men, Abdulhay, told me about his journey from his home in South Sudan.
 He had fled his home 856 days prior to our meeting, and had reached the UK just 86 days before.
 Aged 25 years old, he had been separated from his family and faced challenges in adapting to life in England.